-This is a super-affordable Tefal ultraglide iron that is stuffed with such useful features as auto de-scale, self-clean function, auto shut-off, and vertical steaming.
-It's decently-made and perfect for daily ironing jobs.
+Being on a lower price end, the Tefal ultraglide iron offers all the features necessary for comfortable ironing including auto de-scale, self-clean function, auto shut-off, and vertical steaming.
+It's decently made and perfect for daily ironing jobs.

 Anti-scale feature, Anti-drip setting, Auto shut-off, Vertical steam

 Soft grip handle, Easycord system